 No modern home should be without a LAN (local area network).
 Think of where you might plug in a PC.
 In the study certainly, probably the kids bedrooms too.
 Don’t forget laptops.
 Even if you don’t have one now think of the future.
 You may envisage sitting with your laptop on your knees in the lounge, or Imagine sitting in bed typing up a report and sending it to the printer in the study before switching the light off and going to sleep.
 Think of where you might like a touch screen in the future.
 In the Kitchen for example.
 Remember things like print servers as well.
 It’s clear that even if you only have a couple of PCs at the moment there is a need for many LAN sockets around the rooms in your home, never mind all the future devices that may have LAN ports.

-The recent decrease in the price of Wi-Fi technology means you can easily add wireless network access to your laptop, tablet etc anywhere in the house.
-Without getting too deep into the great wired vs wireless debate however, the advantages of wired LAN points are speed, cost and security.
-Wireless devices will become faster and even cheaper, but ultimately the more successful it becomes the more potential headaches there will be for users, especially in built up areas.
-We have added a wireless access so we can use our portable devices round the house (laptop etc) The wireless setup complements but does not replace the existing wired LAN.
+Wi-Fi is now so inexpensive you can easily add wireless network access to your laptop, tablet etc anywhere in the house.
+Without getting too deep into the great wired vs wireless debate however, the advantages of wired LAN points are still reliability, speed, cost and security.
+Wireless devices continue to become faster and even cheaper, but ultimately the more successful it becomes the more potential headaches there will be for users, especially in built up areas.
+We have added a wireless access points so we can use our mobile devices around the home.
+The wireless setup complements but does not replace the existing wired LAN.